 Working with environments

-- Production is the information source for the live deployment of your application.
+- Production: the information source for the live deployment of your website.

-- Staging is the information source for development while using the staging backend.
+- Staging: the information source for the staging deployment of your website.

-- Development is the information source for sandbox during development.
+- Development: the information source for the extension runner during development.

 You define schemas for components, data sources, page folder settings, and project settings.